NickyMeuleman/nicky-blog/src/pages/manipulate-text-like-a-boss/index.md

 <!-- Photo by dylan nolte on Unsplash -->

 <!-- TODO: find better way to show shortcuts in action.
-the gifs load immediately on page load atm-->
+the gifs load immediately on page load/are big now-->

 When listening to the Syntax podcast [episode](https://syntax.fm/show/048/vs-code-round-two) on VSCode, using keyboard shortcuts came up.
 That inspired me to dig a little deeper and write about it!